Scalingo/go-philae/README.md

 ### GithubProbe

-Check that github is'nt reporting any issue.
+Check that GitHub isn't reporting any issue.
-It use the official github status API to check if there is no "major" problem with the github infrastructure.
+It use the official GitHub status API to check if there is no "major" problem with the GitHub infrastructure.

 #### Usage